anmarjarjees/entity-framework-intro/README.md

 Getting Started with Entity Framework.
 Entity Framework Core is an Object-Relational Mapper that simplifies working with relational databases using strongly-typed .NET objects.
 Since .NET7 Microsoft is no more using "Core" so it's not about EF core 7 it's just about EF7.

-Please refer to my PDF files for more details and explanations
+Please refer to my PDF files for more details and full explanations

 # Repo Projects Sections
 This repo contains x projects:
 > EFGetStarted => For Getting Started with using EF and SQLite

 # EFGetStarted Project
 Using C# Console App to connect a SQLite Database which is a database that self-contained in a file.
 SQlite is an open source cross-platform embedded database technology.
 Refer to my PDF file "Entity Framework Essentials".

 # Create the database:
 The following steps use migrations to create a database.
 Run the commands: